jellevos/cyscompetition/index.md

 *We will update this section based on the questions we receive.
 Please find our contact details below.*

 ## Contacts
+This competition is organized by the CYS group of Delft University of Technology.
 Please feel free to contact us at cyscompetition@tudelft.nl with questions regarding this competition.